Effects of local mutations in quadratic iterations: Abstract

 \section{Abstract}

-We introduce mutations in replication systems, in which the intact copying mechanism is performed by discrete iterations of a complex quadratic map in the family $f_c(z) = z^2+c$.
-More specifically, we consider a ``correct" function $f_{c_1}$ acting on the complex plane (representing the space of genes to be copied).
-A ``mutation" $f_{c_0}$ is a different (``erroneous'') map acting on a complex locus of given radius $r$ around a mutation focal point $\xi_0$.
+We introduce mutations in replication systems in which the intact copying mechanism is performed by discrete iterations of a complex quadratic map in the family $f_c(z) = z^2+c$.
+More specifically, we consider a ``correct" function $f_{c_1}$ acting on the complex plane (representing the RNA to be copied).
+A ``mutation" $f_{c_0}$ is a different (``erroneous'') map acting on a locus of given radius $r$ around a mutation focal point $\xi^*$.
 The effect of the mutation is interpolated radially to eventually recover the original map $f_{c_1}$ when reaching an outer radius $R$.
 We call the resulting map a ``mutated'' map.

-In the theoretical framework of mutated iterations, we study how a mutation (replication error) affects the temporal evolution of the system, on both a local and global scale (from cell diffetentiation to tumor formation).
-We use the Julia set of the system to quantify simultaneously the long-term behavior of the entire space under mutated maps.
-We analyze how the position, timing and size of the mutation can alter the topology of the Julia set, hence the system’s long-term evolution, its progression into disease, but also its ability to recover or heal.
-In the context of genetics, mutated iterations may help shed some light on aspects such as the importance of location, size and type of mutation when evaluating a system’s prognosis, and of customizing intervention.
+In the theoretical framework of mutated iterations, we study how a mutation (replication error) affects the temporal evolution of the system, in the context of cellular differentiation.
+We use the prisoner set of the system to quantify simultaneously the long-term behavior of the entire space under mutated maps.
+We analyze how the position, timing and size of the mutation can alter the system's long-term evolution (as encoded in the topology of its prisoner set).
+In the context of genetics, this framework may increase our understanding of the factors and mechanisms that shape the genetic expression, in a specialized cell, in the process of differentiation from a stem cell.